meta-llama/llama-cookbook/end-to-end-use-cases/coding/text2sql/eval/README.md

 ## Quick Start with Llama Models via Llama API

+Follow the steps below to evaluate Llama 3 & 4 models on Text2SQL using the BIRD benchmark:

-First, run the commands below to create a new Conda environment and install all the required packages for Text2SQL evaluation and fine-tuning:
+1. Run the commands below to create a new Conda environment and install all the required packages for Text2SQL evaluation:

 ```
 conda create -n llama-text2sql python=3.10